Numerix-CDK/kynex/README.md

 # kynex
-AWS-CDK for creating infra for Kynex web app
+AWS-CDK for creating infra for Kynex web app.